Kartvelian languages: Higher-level connections

-Semito-Hamitic and Kartvelian go back to a common proto-language and are thus genetically related.
-Note however that both the concept of a Nostratic family and Kartvelian's relation to it are not considered likely by other linguists.
-Furthermore, recent studies in Nostratic etymology suggest that the lexicostatistical matches between Proto-Kartvelian and nuclear Nostratic families are so few that they seem to be rather chance coincidences.
+No relationship with other languages, including Northwest Caucasian and/or Northeast Caucasian, has been demonstrated so far.
+There have been numerous attempts to link Kartvelian languages to other language families, such as the proposed Nostratic family, but these have fallen out of favor.
 Certain grammatical similarities with Basque, especially in the case system, have often been pointed out.
 However, the hypothesis of a relationship, which also tends to link the Caucasian languages with other non-Indo-European and non-Semitic languages of the Near East of ancient times, is generally considered to lack conclusive evidence.
 Any similarities to other linguistic phyla may be due to areal influences.
 Heavy borrowing in both directions (i.e. from North Caucasian to Kartvelian and vice versa) has been observed; therefore, it is likely that certain grammatical features have been influenced as well.
-If the Dené–Caucasian hypothesis, which attempts to link Basque, Burushaski, the North Caucasian families and other phyla, is correct, then the similarities to Basque may also be due to these influences, however indirect.
-Certain Kartvelian–Indo-European lexical links are revealed at the protolanguage level, which are ascribed to the early contacts between Proto-Kartvelian and Proto-Indo-European populations.